 7. The Olympic Park

 This massive park stretches for almost 3,000 beautiful acres.
 Within those acres are buildings, stadiums, and separate parks.
-Most of those acres make up the main park known as the Forest Park, which features avenues that were used during the Olympic Games.
+Most of those acres make up the central park known as the Forest Park, which features avenues used during the Olympic Games.

 6. Yuyuantan Park

-Also known as the Jade Lake Park, this park primarily consists of water surface, but there’s still plenty of land to traverse.
-This park is tucked away in the Haidan District and is host to the Zhongshan Garden, Liuchun Garden, and the Cherry Garden.
+Also known as the Jade Lake Park, this park primarily consists of water surfaces but plenty of land to traverse.
+This park is tucked away in the Haidan District and hosts the Zhongshan Garden, Liuchun Garden, and the Cherry Garden.
 Many visitors also come to explore the ancient pine forest.

 5. Chaoyang Park

-You’ll find several scenic spots to stop and enjoy the sites while walking through Chaoyang, or the Sun Park.
+You’ll find several scenic spots to stop and enjoy the sites while walking through Chaoyang or Sun Park.
 This park combines a massive nature exhibit with a cutting-edge business district.
-Each year there are numerous festivals held in the Chaoyang Park.
+Each year there are numerous festivals held in Chaoyang Park.

 4. Temple Of Heaven Park

-Long ago, the Temple of Heaven Park was reserved for royal Chinese families.
+The Temple of Heaven Park was reserved for Chinese royal families long ago.
 Today, it’s a large public park that attracts countless tourists every year.
-The main attraction is a large mound altar at the south and the Hall of Prayer for Good Harvest at the north.
+The main attraction is a large mound altar on the south and the Hall of Prayer for Good Harvest on the north.

 3. Zhongshan Park

 This park was built as a dedication to the father of modern China, Sun Yat-Sen. The park is strategically placed just south of the Forbidden City.
-There are several ancient buildings, such as the Peace Safeguarding Arch, that can be found throughout the park.
+Several ancient buildings, such as the Peace Safeguarding Arch, can be found throughout the park.
 Aside from the buildings, there is plenty of beautiful landscape to enjoy.
 Each year a festival for Tulip Blossoms is held in the park.

 2. Beihai Park

 Not far from Jingshan Park is Beihai Park, an imperial park located near Beijing’s center.
 Much of the park consists of a large, beautiful lake.
-Next to that lake is a small mountain with a White Pagoda on top.
-It’s worth traveling up the mountain to view the park and the surrounding area from the pagoda.
+Next to that lake is a small mountain with a white pagoda.
+It’s worth traveling up the hill to view the park and the surrounding area from the pagoda.
 It’s a view unlike any other in all of Beijing.

 1. Ritan Park

 The Ritan Park houses some of Beijing’s most well-known historical sites.
-The main attraction is the Temple of The Sun that was built during the 16th century.
+The main attraction is the Temple of The Sun, built during the 16th century.
 There is also a large garden that spans more than 3,000 meters.
-Whether you prefer ancient architecture or beautiful gardens, the Ritan Park is worth a visit.
+Whether you prefer ancient architecture or beautiful gardens, Ritan Park is worth visiting.

 See Them All

-Days are getting warmer, and if you want to experience Beijinger’s lifestyle you really should explore one of these parks filled with locals!
+Days are getting warmer, and if you want to experience Beijinger’s lifestyle, you should explore one of these parks filled with locals!
 See you soon!